nitishVrma/nitishVrma/README.md

-- 🔭 I’m currently working on a Hotel website.
+- 🔭 I’m currently working on cloning Twitter.com.
 - 🌱 I’m currently learning Full Stack web Development (MERN).
 - 👯 I’m looking to collaborate on active and creative projects.
 - ⚡ Fun fact: I love to play Basket Ball and do photography.